 - Wash the fabric: Wash the fabric in cold water without any fabric softeners or detergents.
 This will help remove any sizing or dirt that may interfere with the flower pounding process.

-- Soak the fabric: Soak the fabric in a mixture of water and alum powder for about 15-20 minutes.
+- Soak the fabric: Soak the fabric in a mixture of water and alum powder for a minimum of 2 hours and up to 24.
 Alum is a natural mordant that helps to bind the pigments to the fabric.
 The ratio of water to alum powder should be 16:1.

 - Rinse the fabric: After soaking, rinse the fabric thoroughly with cold water to remove any excess alum.